ericbrished-cyber/LLM_RCTs_Extract/prompt_templates/guided_prompt.md

 - Merge duplicate ICOs that differ only in wording (e.g., "death or MI" ≈ "death or myocardial infarction").

 ONLY ANNOTATE THE ICO-TRIPLETS LISTED ABOVE.
 Do not extract data for other interventions, comparators, or outcomes not specified in the list.

+Remember that for each extraction_class of a ICO triplet, there can only be one value extracted.
+For example, comparator_mean = 38; I: Paracetamol, C: Placebo, O: Body temperature measured in celsius.
+This value can only be comparator_mean = 38.
+Not comparator_mean = 38 and 39.